gh9869827/fifo-dev-dsl/fifo_dev_dsl/dia/README.md

    expressions, slot resolution examples, and error recovery paths to help teach robust multi-turn behavior.
    👉 [View Dataset on Hugging Face Hub](https://huggingface.co/datasets/your-dataset-link)

 ---

+## 🔁 High-Level Flow Example

+In the rest of the documentation, we will use the following example to illustrate DIA's ability to parse, interact, complete, and execute high-level intents.

+Suppose a user says:
+_“Retrieve 3 screws from the inventory”_

+DIA processes this in five stages:

+1. **Transform user's text into DIA DSL**
+   Converts the user’s request into:
+   `retrieve_screw(count=3, length=ASK("What screw length do you need?"))`
+   This step relies on the description of the available intents and runtime query sources to
+   determine missing information and how to resolve it.

+2. **Parsing**
+   Parses the DSL string into a structured DSL tree with typed nodes and slots.

+3. **Resolution**
+   Identifies the missing slot `length`, asks the user for it, and receives the reply "12".

+4. **Resolved DSL**
+   Tree is now complete:
+   `retrieve_screw(count=3, length=12)`

+5. **Evaluation**
+   Executes the tool implementation tied to `retrieve_screw`, performing the real-world action.

+---